 Enforce Your Rights

 Trademarks are the property of the owner; thus, if someone infringes on your rights, they can be held liable for the infringement.
 Trademarks protect your company’s rights to your name and its associated products and services so that others won’t be able to use them as a way to market their own products or to gain access to your market.
-Trademarks help your business to remain on top of the competition because individuals and businesses don’t have the right to use your name and logo to market their products as this infringes your company’s rights.
+A New York trademark attorney also reiterates that a trademark is essential to help keep your business on top of the competition.
+It also protects your brand from individuals and other businesses who are looking to use your name and logo to market their products and to serve their own benefit.

 If you own your company’s logo, it means that you have exclusive rights to it.
 This means that if someone uses your trademarked name or parts of it to market their own products, then, they can be held responsible and you have a greater likelihood of winning the legal case.